punkerpunker/captcha_solver/README.md

 cd captcha_solver
 docker-compose up -d --build captcha-solver
 ```
-This command registers api on 2103 port.
+This command registers API on port 2103.

-Model works with images in string base64 format.
-You can pass image to API as a query argument with example below:
+Model works with images in base64 format.
+You can pass an image to API in a query argument.
+Example:
 ```python
 import requests
 from matplotlib import pyplot as plt